Albufeira Faro, Portugal Travel Guide

 For international arrivals at cruise ports, standard passport control procedures apply, similar to airport arrivals.

-No specific exit fees or taxes are charged directly to departing passengers at Faro Airport.
+No departure taxes apply are charged directly to departing passengers at Faro Airport.
 Airport taxes are typically included in your airfare.
 You will not face additional charges at the airport for simply leaving the country.

-Online check-in is highly recommended.
-Many airlines allow check-in 24-48 hours before your flight, saving time.
+Web check-in-in is highly recommended.
+Many airlines allow check-in 24-48 hours before takeoff, saving time.
 If you have checked luggage, use dedicated bag-drop desks.
-Standard airport security checks apply.
+A typical airport security checks apply.
 Be prepared to remove liquids and electronics.

 Double-check for forgotten items (chargers, documents).
 Ensure windows/doors are locked when suitable.
 Confirm transfer arrangements.